-G-WOW Culture and Climate
+G-WOW Climate Change Initiative

 “Gikinoo’wizhiwe Onji Waaban” (Guiding for Tomorrow) or “G-WOW” Changing Climate, Changing Culture Initiative